scikit-hep/scikit-hep.github.io/pages/developers/repo_review.md

 You can check the style of a GitHub repository below.
 Enter any repository, such as `scikit-hep/hist`, and the branch you want to check, such as `main` (it must exist).
-This will produce a list of results - green checkmarks mean this rule is followed, red x's mean the rule is not.
+This will produce a list of results - green checkmarks mean this rule is followed, red errors mean the rule is not.
 A yellow warning sign means that the check was skipped because a previous required check failed.
 Some checks will fail, that's okay - the goal is bring all possible issues to your attention, not to force compliance with arbitrary checks.